leejaejoseph/LCS-Schedule/README.md

 You can also download the repository and load the project by opening the `index.html` file in your web browser.

+Please note, the api has been a bit laggy with fetches so refreshes may deal with pages not loading.
 ## Features

 - View team rosters: Users can view the rosters of their favorite North American League of Legends teams.